ConceptualBlending/monster_render_system/README.md

 ```
 monsterman | mono medusa.exe -w --use-stdin -n ../../Examples/Repository/Repository.json
 ```
 In this example Medusa runs in window mode without any file output.
-Because medusa uses JSON as format you can consider to use a format converter between the output of *monsterman* and Medusa if *monsterman* produces non-Markup-files.
+Because Medusa uses JSON as format you can consider to use a format converter between the output of *monsterman* and Medusa if *monsterman* produces non-Markup-files.
 A pseudo call with a converter tool, let's call it *convert*, between *monsterman*'s output and Medusa's input is
 ```
 monsterman | convert | mono medusa.exe -w --use-stdin -n ../../Examples/Repository/Repository.json
 ```